nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 >On your other computer, download your ```Upcycle.jar``` file following the instructions in [Quick Start](#2-quick-start).
 Then, you copy the \data\ folder and paste into your folder for Upcycle on your new computer.
 That's it, now you can run our app with your previous data on another computer.

+If Duke crashes, is my data saved?

+>Yes, Duke will automatically save your data to files after each operation.
+Therefore, data will be saved no matter how you exit the program, even with ```Ctrl-C```.

+What will happen if I illegally modify data in the files?

+> Duke will detect if the data is modified or not.
+If yes, it would still be functional and create three new lists to replace those corrupted data.
+However, this also means that your previous data cannot be recovered.
+> Please do not edit your data files, otherwise, you have to input all over again.